 “Jacky ge!”
 Qiao Qiao exclaimed.

-Jacky couldn’t help but smiled at her cheerful gestures.
+Jacky couldn’t help but smile at her cheerful gestures.
 Before he could say anything, Qiao Qiao pulled him into a hug.

 Jacky hugged her back lightly.
 “I missed you too.”